 US and UN should impose more sanctions on Sudanese leaders for alleged atrocities, rights group says

-CAIRO (AP) — A leading human rights group called Friday on the United States and the United Nations to impose further sanctions on the Sudanese individuals “responsible for the atrocities” in Darfur, as evidence of scorched-earth attacks mount.
+CAIRO (AP) — A leading human rights group called Friday on the United States and the United Nations to impose further sanctions on those in Sudan “responsible for the atrocities” in the troubled Darfur region, where evidence of scorched-earth attacks is mounting.

-In a press release, Human Rights Watch said Washington should impose targeted sanctions to “ensure that the UN Security Council finally acts to protect civilians and to hold those responsible for the atrocities to account.”
-The U.S. is set to take over the presidency of the U.N.
-Security Council later this month.
+In a press release, Human Rights Watch said Washington should impose targeted sanctions to “ensure that the U.N.
+Security Council finally acts to protect civilians and to hold those responsible for the atrocities to account.”
+The U.S. took over the rotation presidency of the U.N.
+Security Council on Aug.
+1.

 The New York-based watchdog group said at least seven villages and towns have been almost completely burned to the ground or destroyed in West Darfur alone, according to satellite footage and testimonies analyzed by the group.
 These include Habilla Kanari, Mejmere, Misterei, Molle, Murnei, Gokor, and Sirba.